- Introduction

 Homeless

-If you don't have a permanent home, you can register to vote at an address where you spend most of your time (during the day or night).
+If you do not have a permanent home, you can register to vote at an address where you spend most of your time (during the day or night).
 This could be a shelter, or any place where you sleep or spend a large part of your day.
 The Electoral Commission has more information for people experiencing homelessness.

-Gypsy or travelling community
+Gypsy or Traveller community

 Voting by proxy

-Voting by proxy is a convenient way of voting if you are unable to get to the polling station.
+Voting by proxy is a convenient way of voting if you're unable to get to the polling station.
 By proxy just means that you appoint someone you trust to vote on your behalf.
 Their name will be held on a separate list at the polling station.
 You can vote yourself on polling day if necessary so long as you arrive at the polling station before your proxy.

 Eligibility requirements